JasonStoneAus/PatternOriginal/index.md

   Implementing a blueprint or pattern architecture helps you make better use of your resources, allowing you to focus on core business activities.
 - |
   ### Better communication and collaboration
   The blueprints and pattern architectures standardise how we work across the organisation.
-It makes ensuring Defences security integretity is safer to deploy and easier to maintain across the organisations ICT eco-system.
+It ensures Defences security integrity is maintained, and provides consistent a repeatable approach to for solution deployments across the organisations ICT eco-system.
 - |
   ### Improved security posture
   The blueprints guide you through the uplift of a systems cyber security posture, and assists with the Australian Signals Directorate Essential Eight maturity and Information Security Manual Compliance.